 Note: This post contains affiliate links (*).
 For more information, see my disclosures here.

-Do you have a system you use for staying organized?
-Have you plugged into Evernote* yet?
+Do you have a system you use for managing your social media?
+Have you plugged into CoSchedule* yet?
 What's your favorite use for this amazing platform?